Data-Driven Detection and Identification of IoT-Enabled Load-Altering Attacks in Power Grids: Simulations

-On the other hand, we observe that while the PINN algorithm is able to accurately estimate the attack parameters for the system with fast dynamics, its accuracy is poor for the system with slow oscillatory dynamics (rightmost plot in Fig.~\ref{fig:Acc_SR}).
-This can be explained by observing Fig.~\ref{fig:train_epoch}, in which we plot the overall loss as a function of the training epochs.
-We observe that while in the case of fast dynamics, the error is minimized over several training epochs ($47,000$ epochs) and reaches a very low value, for slow oscillatory dynamics, the training terminates relatively quickly ($640$ epochs) since the loss does not decrease further.
-We conjecture this is because the system with slow dynamics has several oscillatory cycles (see Fig.~\ref{fig:freq_dyn_plot39bus}) and the NN training process may be potentially stuck at local minima.
-In contrast, for the system with fast dynamics, the oscillatory cycles are relatively smooth and conducive to training the NN.
-Thus, the PINN algorithm is not suited for attack detection/identification for systems with slow dynamics.
+To further investigate the poor performance PINN, SVM and NN algorithms for slow oscillatory dynamics, we investigate their online training procedure.
+For brevity, we only present the result for PINN.
+As illustrated in Fig.~\ref{fig:train_epoch}, which presents the overall loss as a function of the training epochs, while in the case of fast dynamics, the error is minimized over several training epochs ($47,000$ epochs) and reaches a very low value, for slow oscillatory dynamics, the training terminates relatively quickly ($640$ epochs) since the loss does not decrease further. {We conjecture this is because the system with slow dynamics has several oscillatory cycles (see Fig.~\ref{fig:freq_dyn_plot39bus}) and the training process may be potentially stuck at local minima}.
+In contrast, for the system with fast dynamics, the oscillatory cycles are relatively smooth and conducive to training the NN. {Thus, the PINN algorithm is not suited for attack detection/identification for systems with slow dynamics.}

-We also compare the UKF approach for attack parameter estimation.
-Since UKF is a sequential algorithm, we plot the evolution of the attack parameter estimates as a function of the observation time window in Fig.~\ref{fig:UKF_Est}.
-It can be observed that while in the case of slow dynamics (right plot), the UKF method is able to track the attack parameters accurately, it is unable to do so in the case of fast dynamics.
-In particular, from Fig.~\ref{fig:UKF_Est}, it can be observed that while the attack was only applied at $K^L_{19,33},$ two parameters, $K^L_{19,33}$ and $K^L_{19,34}$ were estimated to be non-zero.

-Further, we also enlist the overall mean-square error of attack parameter estimation ($\eta_2$) in Table~\ref{tbl:Accuracy}.
-We observe a similar trend as the previous result, i.e., the PINN algorithm performs well when the system has fast dynamics and the UKF approach performs well for the system with slow dynamics.
-The SR algorithm performs well over a wide range of system parameters.
-In particular, the low value of $\eta_2$ indicates that the value of $K^L_{v,s}$ for nodes that are not targetted by the attacker are close to zero.
-The error for the PINN algorithm under slow oscillatory dynamics is very high; hence we do not include them in the table.
+Further, we also enlist the overall mean-square error of attack parameter estimation ($\eta_2$) in Table~\ref{tbl:Accuracy}. {A similar trend as the previous result is observed, i.e., while the SR, PINN, SVM, and NN algorithms achieve good performance for the system with fast.
+However, for slow dynamics, only the SR algorithm achieves satisfactory performance.} In particular, the low value of $\eta_2$ indicates that the value of $K^L_{v,s}$ for nodes that are not targetted by the attacker are close to zero. {The error for the PINN, SVM and NN algorithms under slow oscillatory dynamics is very high; hence we do not include them in Table~\ref{tbl:Accuracy}. }